 The Child & Family Institute

-Currently, in addition to her many roles here at CFI, Dr. Barton is the Director of Psychology Life Well, a small collaborative private practice, where she works with physicians and other health care professionals to treat clients of all ages suffering from the psychological sequelae of chronic medical conditions.
+As executive director of Psychology Life Well, a small collaborative private practice, Barton works with physicians and healthcare professionals to treat clients suffering from the psychological outcomes of chronic medical conditions.

 Barton, M (2012) An Exploration of Child Behavior Checklist Scores in a Population at High Risk.
 Unpublished Doctoral Dissertation.
 Yeshiva University NY, NY.

-Dr. Sabrina Gratia is a double board certified Child, Adolescent and Adult Psychiatrist.
-Dr. Gratia completed a combined 7 year Bachelor of Science and Doctor of Osteopathic Medicine from New York Institute of Technology College of Osteopathic Medicine.
-She went on to complete her adult psychiatry residency at Albany Medical Center and her child and adolescent fellowship at Downstate Medical Center.
-Dr. Gratia believes in the importance of therapy in treating psychiatric issues and has received additional training in psychodynamic psychotherapy through Columbia’s University Center for Psychoanalytic Training.
+Gratia completed a combined, seven-year Bachelor of Science and Doctor of Osteopathic Medicine from the College of Osteopathic Medicine, New York Institute of Technology.
+She completed an adult psychiatry residency at Albany Medical Center and a child and adolescent fellowship at the State University New York (SUNY) Downstate Medical Center, Brooklyn.
+Understanding therapy’s crucial role in treating psychiatric issues, she received additional training in psychodynamic psychotherapy at the Columbia University Center for Psychoanalytic Training and Research.

 Dr. Kristi B. Hoffmann is the Clinical Director of the Pediatric Assessment Center at CFI.
 She is a licensed clinical psychologist and neuropsychologist.
 Dr. Hoffmann earned a B.S in psychology from Louisiana State University and an M.A. in forensic psychology from John Jay College of Criminal Justice.
 She went on to earn a second M.A. and a Psy.D. in clinical psychology with an emphasis in neuropsychology from the Institute of Graduate Clinical Psychology at Widener University.
 She completed her pre-doctoral internship through a two-year APA approved captive internship program.
 Her first internship year was spent in two private practices in Bryn Mawr, PA, one specializing in pediatrics and the other in adult forensic cases, and her second internship year was spent in the epilepsy department of Thomas Jefferson University Hospital in Philadelphia, PA.
 Dr. Hoffmann completed her postdoctoral fellowship training in neuropsychology at The Brain Clinic under Dr. James L. Thomas in New York City.